nefD/impact-tween/README.md

 - **delay**: Number of seconds to wait before beginning tween once started.
 - **easing**: An easing function to be applied to the tween.
 See Easing below.
 - **loop**: Tween will loop according to the specified behavior.
--- **ig.Tween.Loop.Revert**: Properties revert to their original values at the end of the tween and start over.
+	- **ig.Tween.Loop.Revert**: Properties revert to their original values at the end of the tween and start over.
--- **ig.Tween.Loop.Reverse**: Properties will smoothly reverse from their end values back to the starting values and start over.
+	- **ig.Tween.Loop.Reverse**: Properties will smoothly reverse from their end values back to the starting values and start over.
+- **loopCount**: Number of times to loop.
+By default, loops will run forever.
+- **onComplete**: A function to be called upon completion of the tween.

+### Easing ###

+A tween can be assigned an easing function which will alter the way in which the animation is run.
+For example, you can have your tween start slow and end fast, or start fast and end slow, or both!
+If an easing function is not specified, a linear operation is used by default, meaning the tween smoothly animates from beginning to end at a consistant speed.
+There are over 30 easing options available, so experiment!
+Heres the list:

+- ig.Tween.Easing.Linear.EaseNone
+- ig.Tween.Easing.Quadratic.EaseIn
+- ig.Tween.Easing.Quadratic.EaseOut
+- ig.Tween.Easing.Quadratic.EaseInOut
+- ig.Tween.Easing.Cubic.EaseIn
+- ig.Tween.Easing.Cubic.EaseOut
+- ig.Tween.Easing.Cubic.EaseInOut
+- ig.Tween.Easing.Quartic.EaseIn
+- ig.Tween.Easing.Quartic.EaseOut
+- ig.Tween.Easing.Quartic.EaseInOut
+- ig.Tween.Easing.Quintic.EaseIn
+- ig.Tween.Easing.Quintic.EaseOut
+- ig.Tween.Easing.Quintic.EaseInOut
+- ig.Tween.Easing.Sinusoidal.EaseIn
+- ig.Tween.Easing.Sinusoidal.EaseOut
+- ig.Tween.Easing.Sinusoidal.EaseInOut
+- ig.Tween.Easing.Exponential.EaseIn
+- ig.Tween.Easing.Exponential.EaseOut
+- ig.Tween.Easing.Exponential.EaseInOut
+- ig.Tween.Easing.Circular.EaseIn
+- ig.Tween.Easing.Circular.EaseOut
+- ig.Tween.Easing.Circular.EaseInOut
+- ig.Tween.Easing.Elastic.EaseIn
+- ig.Tween.Easing.Elastic.EaseOut
+- ig.Tween.Easing.Elastic.EaseInOut
+- ig.Tween.Easing.Back.EaseIn
+- ig.Tween.Easing.Back.EaseOut
+- ig.Tween.Easing.Back.EaseInOut
+- ig.Tween.Easing.Bounce.EaseIn
+- ig.Tween.Easing.Bounce.EaseOut
+- ig.Tween.Easing.Bounce.EaseInOut